hyperledger/besu-native/README.md

 ### Rust

-Rust needs to be installed to compile the altbn128 library.
+Rust needs to be installed to compile the arithmetic and bls12-381 libraries.
 The default way to install it on Linux or OS X is:

 ```
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh